ritiktanwar1562/task-32-chess-game/README.md

 ## Conclusion

 I made this project to improve my React and JavaScript skills.
 It helped me understand how to build a larger application by breaking it into smaller parts.
 I also learned how to test and debug my code while implementing different chess rules.

-I made this project to improve my React and JavaScript skills.
-It helped me understand how to build a larger application by breaking it into smaller parts.
-I also learned how to test and debug my code while implementing different chess rules.